michaelpearce21/CI_MS1_DAL/README.md

 #### **Footer**:
 ![Footer](docs/images/footer.png "Footer Image")

 Common to all pages.
-On mobile view the elements stack on top of eachother (left to right).
-Keeping this consistant alongisde the header gives a familiar feel ot all pages, and continues the bold styling.
-It also includes some key information on every page, inlcuding address, opening times and the social media links for the cafe.
+On mobile view the elements stack on top of each other (left to right).
+Keeping this constant alongisde the header gives a familiar feel to all pages, and continues the bold styling.
+It also includes some key information on every page, including address, opening times and the social media links for the cafe.

 This meets the user stories of: